stratux/stratux-setup/README.md

 Q: How do I update stratux when a new version is released?

-A: If the stratux-setup folder still exists just login in as root, cd in to the stratux-setup folder, run "git pull" then "bash stratux-setup" and reboot.
+A: If the stratux-setup folder still exists, login in as root, cd in to the stratux-setup folder, run "git pull" then "bash stratux-setup" and reboot.
 Otherwise, just follow the standard setup commands listed above.